 But it’s not just at work that mental health first aid knowledge can be put to great use.

 For example, if an employee’s family member or close friend is experiencing a mental health issue, they will know where to turn for help and support on their behalf.
-They can also use the skills they’ve learned to help identify signs of mental ill health in those closest to them, and feel more confident in providing advice or support if necessary.
+The health issue, they will know where to turn for help and support on their behalf.
+They can also use the skills they’ve learned to help identify signs of mental ill health in t also use the skills they’ve learned to help identify signs of mental ill health in those closest to them, and feel more confident in providing advice or support if necessary. also use the skills they’ve learned to help identify signs of mental ill health in those closest to them, and feel more confident in providing advice or support if necessary. to them, and feel more confident in providing advice or support if necessary. to them, and feel more confident in providing advice or support if necessary.

 How can you find a mental health first aid trainer for your employees?